junrrein/pdfslicer/README.md

 # License

-PDF Slicer is released under the GNU GPLv3 license.
+PDF Slicer can be used under the terms of the GNU GPL 3.0 license, or, at your option, any later version.
 A copy can be found at the LICENSE file.

 A number of third-party libraries are distributed as part of this source code repository.
 They are enumerated at the LICENSE-THIRD-PARTY file,